richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 [QuickStart - Access and create new tenant - Microsoft Entra | Microsoft Learn](/entra/fundamentals/create-new-tenant#create-a-new-tenant-for-your-organization).

-After you finish configuring the new tenant, keep its Entra tenant ID handy, because you'll need it for later steps.
+After you finish configuring the new tenant, keep its tenant ID handy, because you'll need it for later steps.

 >[!NOTE]
 > The creation of the new tenant automatically projects the creating user as a B2B Guest user and assigns the Global Administrator role and privileges.

-### Connect Engage in the new Entra tenant with the parent Engage network
+### Connect Engage in the new Microsoft Entra tenant with the parent Engage network

 You apply two important procedures in this step: